gnowledge/gstudio/README.md

 Docker file for gstudio
 =======================

-To build the docker image, we need to clone the project in your docker host, and run the script build-docker-sh.
+To build the docker image, we need to clone the project in your docker host, and run the script build-docker.sh.
 This script clones the gstudio code and builds the image.

-The image uses Ubuntu 14.04, django, nginx, mongodb, and several code dependent python libraries.
+The image uses Ubuntu 14.04, django, nginx, mongodb, and several code dependent python libraries and OS level libraries.
+The image builds to about 1.6GB.

 Under development
 -----------------